International Conference Dispersion Analysis & Materials Testing 2019

 Scientific Committee Chair: Prof. Dr. D. Lerche, LUM GmbH

-With calling for papers for Young Scientist Award 2019 LUM again broadens its support and commitment in promoting young researchers from universities and academic institutions all across the globe.
-The submissions of relevant scientific results to the organizing committee of the workshop are hereby strongly encouraged.
+The Young Scientist Award 2019 LUM again broadens its support and commitment in promoting young researchers from universities and academic institutions all across the globe.

 The LUM Young Scientist Award 2019 also includes a two night accommodation in Berlin and a prize money of 1,000 Euros.